 It can be easy to forget that we don’t need every item in our homes… until spring cleaning comes around.
 I approach spring cleaning every year with a goal of donating items that I haven’t worn or used in several years and don’t think I will in the future.

 Some of these items may be in bad shape and will head to the trash.
 But other things could interest or help other people.
 Create a few bags or boxes: keep, trash, donate.
 Assign or place items in these categories.
-By the end of my cleaning project, I may well have a dozen things to sell at the consignment store or drop by the local Goodwill.
+By the end of my cleaning project, I may have a dozen things to sell at the consignment store or drop by the local donation thrift shop.

 5. Consider storing winter or other seasonal items.